chinying/findmybin/README.md

 [] hack together something to show route on map to selected data point

 ## Refactor
-[] Add redux - nearly everything is in Main.jsx, but it is difficult to separate them because most of them are tied to state changes
-[] Lint
+[x] Add redux - mostly cleaned up now
+[x] Lint - prettier used
+[] Produce a better system for classification